-Social Justice Human Rights Tiriti o Waitangi rights Indigenous Rights
+Social Justice Tiriti o Waitangi rights

+Human Rights Indigenous Rights

 In the mid 1800s when the population was changing rapidly with arriving settler populations, the Government of the time made many decisions and passed many laws that did not pay attention to our basic human rights.
 Investigate these contexts, laws, actions, and see how the rights were observed (or not) and the consequences of those events.
-How did they affect society and human rights?
+Scrutinise and discuss the language used in these texts.